-Many of you are probably familiar with the panic or dread that can accompany the act of having an essay topic dropped in front of you on your desk.
-Nothing’s been written, nothing’s even been thought of; all you have in front of you is a topic, a blank page, and the instructions to “write.”
+Many of you are probably familiar with the dread that accompanies the act of having an essay topic given to you.
+Nothing’s been written, nothing’s been thought of; all you have is a topic, a blank page, and the instructions to “write.”
 As a former high school English teacher, I’m convinced the anxiety of not knowing what to write is the reason why so many of my students wait until the last possible minute to write an essay.
 Under pressure, you have no choice but to get started.
-But by then, it’s too late to write the best essay you could.
+But by then, it’s too late to write the best essay you could've written.

 The solution is to start as soon as possible.
-Check out this 5 step prep process that you can apply to any essay you write.
+Apply this five step prep process to any essay you write.

 Step 1: Free-write

 Any writing is progress.
-Jot down anything about the topic you’ve been assigned to write, even if it’s just questions you have about what the prompt means.
-Jot down anything related to the topic.
+Jot down anything about the topic you’ve been assigned, even if it’s just questions you have about what the prompt means.
+Jot down anything.
 Don’t censor yourself; just get your brain firing.
-If you are visual, you can draw pictures or symbols or a rudimentary mind map (more on that below).
+If you are visual, you can draw pictures, symbols, or a rudimentary mind map (more on that below).

 Step 2: Exploratory Research

 If you're writing a research paper or anything requiring evidence to back up your points, do some exploratory research.
 It will acquaint you with the topic and perhaps reveal ideas you haven’t thought of yet.